Bars & Breweries

 O.H.S.O.
 Brewery + Distillery

-Popular sips from The Starving Artist, like its Sparking Saturn and the mezcal-based Beach Boi, will be served at Funky Frida’s, too.
-The bar will also have 30 to 40 agave spirits on hand, Lane says.
-Funky Frida’s will also offer a happy hour featuring $3 beers, $6 margaritas and food deals.
-Wall-spanning murals of animals have drenched the formerly midcentury modern-leaning indoor-outdoor space in bright colors.
-Lane describes Funky Frida's as part of a “side hustle” of new restaurants that has allowed his team to be more creative.
+Popular sips from The Starving Artist, like its Sparking Saturn and the mezcal-based Beach Boi, are served at Funky Frida’s, too.
+The bar also has 30 to 40 agave spirits on hand, Lane says.
+Funky Frida’s offers a happy hour featuring $3 beers, $6 margaritas and food deals.

-“We’ve done O.H.S.O. and we know O.H.S.O. – we know it very well,” Lane says. “(The Starving Artist) allowed us to jump outside our normal box, and this is also allowing us to that.”
+“We’ve done O.H.S.O. and we know O.H.S.O. – we know it very well,” Lane says. “(The Starving Artist) allowed us to jump outside our normal box, and this is also allowing us to do that.”

 Funky Frida’s

-Opening in October4910 E. Indian School Road
+4910 E. Indian School Road